adibkhandaker/PhillyViolenceAwareness/README.md

 ---

-**Built with care to bring awareness to Philadelphia violence and support data-driven community safety initiatives.**
+**Built with care to bring awareness to Philadelphia violence and support data-driven community safety initiatives through the Philadelphia Violence Project.**